Is Architecture a Good Career?

 I’m not sure an accountant or lawyer could say the same.

-Some architects might get high profile projects that makes them even more proud.
+Some architects might get high profile projects that make them even more proud.

-Senior Architects can look back on their career and be proud of the various projects they have worked on.
+Senior Architects can look back on their careers and be proud of the various projects they have worked on.

 I’m not sure some of the other ‘respectable’ professions can say the same.